apache/yunikorn-core/docs/developer-guide.md

 Go Modules require at least Go version 1.11 to be installed on the development system.

 If you want to modify one of the projects locally and build with your local dependencies you will need to change the module file.
 Changing dependencies uses mod `replace` directives as explained in the [local build document](setup/build-local.md).

-Prerequisite:
-- Go 1.11+

 ## Build the web UI